Legal Advice for Home Improvements — 28 results

 Written by attorney Vincent Pallaci, over 6 years ago.
 STAFF PICK

 Just as sure as the sun will rise things in your house will break.
 If you aren't a do-it-yourselfer, then you likely have to hire a contractor to come in and fix the problem.
 It can be an... more

-Written by attorney Peter Lamont, about 4 years ago.
+Written by attorney Peter Lamont, over 4 years ago.

 PA Attorney General announces that registration is now open for home

 improvement contractors; under new law, contractors must register by

 Written by attorney Brian W. Erikson, over 4 years ago.

 This guide is intended to highlight necessary provisions the owner should have in the contract for home improvment work.